This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 23 To the extent not dealt with above at question 9, how is the data protection regime enforced?

 Contravening a DPP may give rise to a complaint to be investigated by the Office of the Privacy Commissioner (OPC).
-A data user may be punished under the PDPO for failing to comply with an enforcement notice issued by the Privacy Commissioner for Personal Data, after a finding of a contravention.
+A data user may be punished under the PDPO for failing to comply with an enforcement notice issued by the OPC, after a finding of a contravention.
 An enforcement notice may direct the data user to take steps to remedy the contravention and prevent a recurrence.
-A data user may separately bring a civil claim for damages on the basis of a contravention of a DPP, whether or not the Privacy Commissioner has issued an enforcement notice.
+The OPC also has power to prosecute suspected doxxing offences.
+The OPC will be given the power to impose administrative fines following the likely implementation of a proposed amendment to the PDPO.
+A data user may separately bring a civil claim for damages on the basis of a contravention of a DPP, whether or not the OPC has issued an enforcement notice.

 24 Are there any data protection issues that cause particular concern in internal investigations in your country?

-The provisions of the PDPO cover the monitoring and gathering of data in the context of internal investigations, whether this be by monitoring the internet, public social media posts, telephone calls, chats, emails or other internal communication channels.
+The provisions of the PDPO cover employee monitoring and the gathering of data in the context of internal investigations, whether this be by monitoring the internet, public social media posts, telephone calls, chats, emails or other internal communication channels.
 An individual who suffers damage (including ‘injured feelings’) by reason of a breach may sue.
-The Personal Data (Privacy) (Amendment) Ordinance 2021 (PDPAO), which criminalises doxxing, came into effect on 8 October 2021.
-The new offences cover criminalisation of the disclosure of personal data without the data subject’s consent where the disclosing party has an intent to cause harm, or is reckless in regard to causing harm, such as harassment or pestering, bodily or psychological harm, or damage to property.
-The PDPAO also empowers the OPC to serve notices to cease or restrict disclosure of doxxing content and carry out criminal investigation, and failure to comply or co-operate with the same may lead to a criminal offence.
-Further guidance from the OPC on the application of the law in the context of legitimate whistleblowing and employment-related internal investigations would be helpful.
+The PDPO also criminalises doxxing.
+The offences cover criminalisation of the disclosure of personal data without the data subject’s consent where the disclosing party has an intent to cause harm, or is reckless in regard to causing harm, such as harassment or pestering, bodily or psychological harm, or damage to property.
+The PDPO also empowers the OPC to serve notices to cease or restrict disclosure of doxxing content and carry out criminal investigation, and failure to comply or cooperate with the same may lead to a criminal offence.
+There have been arrests and convictions for doxxing, most commonly for disclosure of personal data on social media platforms in the context of monetary and personal relationship disputes.

 25 Does your country regulate or otherwise restrict the interception of employees’ communications?
 What are its features and how is the regime enforced?